Ready to make a career shaping the future of Boston’s students?

 Local residents, BPS employees and other aspiring teachers with strong ties to the Boston community develop foundational teaching skills and become licensed teachers in this yearlong fellowship run by BPS.

-Commitment: This full-time, yearlong program begins with an unpaid training in the summer, followed by one school year of working as a fully salaried teacher in a local BPS school.
-Participants are responsible for securing a teaching position.
+Commitment: This full-time, yearlong program supports novice teachers who are working as a fully salaried teacher in a local BPS school.

 Licensure: Participants who successfully complete the program earn their initial teaching license.